Road surface

-A road surface (British English), or pavement (American English), is the durable surface material laid down on an area intended to sustain vehicular or foot traffic, such as a road or walkway.
+A road surface (British English) or pavement (North American English) is the durable surface material laid down on an area intended to sustain vehicular or foot traffic, such as a road or walkway.
 In the past, gravel road surfaces, macadam, hoggin, cobblestone and granite setts were extensively used, but these have mostly been replaced by asphalt or concrete laid on a compacted base course.
 Asphalt mixtures have been used in pavement construction since the beginning of the 20th century and are of two types: metalled (hard-surfaced) and unmetalled roads.
 Metalled roadways are made to sustain vehicular load and so are usually made on frequently used roads.
-Unmetalled roads, also known as gravel roads, are rough and can sustain less weight.
+Unmetalled roads, also known as gravel roads or dirt roads, are rough and can sustain less weight.
 Road surfaces are frequently marked to guide traffic.

-Today, permeable paving methods are beginning to be used for low-impact roadways and walkways.
+Today, permeable paving methods are beginning to be used for low-impact roadways and walkways to prevent flooding.
 Pavements are crucial to countries such as United States and Canada, which heavily depend on road transportation.
 Therefore, research projects such as Long-Term Pavement Performance have been launched to optimize the life cycle of different road surfaces.

+Pavement, in construction, is an outdoor floor or superficial surface covering.
+Paving materials include asphalt, concrete, stones such as flagstone, cobblestone, and setts, artificial stone, bricks, tiles, and sometimes wood.
+In landscape architecture, pavements are part of the hardscape and are used on sidewalks, road surfaces, patios, and courtyards, among others.

+The term pavement comes from Latin pavimentum, meaning a floor beaten or rammed down, through Old French pavement.
+The meaning of a beaten-down floor was obsolete before the word entered English.

+Pavement, in the form of beaten gravel, dates back before the emergence of anatomically modern humans.
+Pavement laid in patterns like mosaics were commonly used by the Romans.

+The bearing capacity and service life of a pavement can be raised significantly by arranging good drainage by an open ditch or covered drains to reduce moisture content in the pavements subbase and subgrade.